subhakr11droy/IMDB-API/README.md

 * Scaling the application and data transfer
     1. We can completely avoid the unused middlewares and other non necessary apps in django
     2. Use of GraphQL
-        * On of the major advantages of GraphQL over REST is clients have the ability to dictate exactly what they need from the server, and receive that data in a predictable way.
+        * One of the major advantages of GraphQL over REST is clients have the ability to dictate exactly what they need from the server, and receive that data in a predictable way.
         * Rest on the other hand returns a complete object for each query
         * This helps in minimizing load on data transfer